Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 Help plan and run the Annual Funds for Education Golf Tournament held each year at Beaver Meadow Golf Course.

-Meets the last Monday of the month, noon at the Chamber.
+Meets the last Friday of the month, 8:30 a.m. at the Chamber.
 Staff liaison: Trieste Philbrook

 This program fosters civic pride and awareness in Greater Concord and promotes the development of those who will assume leadership roles in the community.